805-528-8383

 Good Dogma's Dogma

 Good Dogma offers sensible solutions to training and behavior issues.
-Our primary focus is owner education and guidance, offering instruction and tools that facilitate an enhanced interconnection between you and your dog.
+Our primary focus is owner education and guidance, offering instruction and tools that facilitate enhanced connection between you and your dog.
 Utilizing efficient canine communication accelerates your dog’s responses to you.
 It is essential to understand your dog’s brain and body language to communicate and shape behavior.
-Inflection of your voice, and your body language, will often tell the dog more than your words do.
-We encourage you to use everyday as a training opportunity, addressing behavior issues by helping you differentiate between a dog problem and owner problem.
-Good Dogma understands that all dogs are unique individuals.
-We will always take your dog’s temperament and personality into consideration when training; timid, shy or subordinate dogs require different approaches than do headstrong, dominant or stubborn types.
-Good Dogma recognizes that every human and dog learn at their own pace, in their own way, and we work to explore what works best for you and your dog.
+Inflection of your voice, and your body language, often tells the dog more than words do.
+Observe behavior patterns and learn to differentiate a dog problem from an owner problem.
+It is essential to understand whether canine misbehavior arises from nature or nurture.
+When you learn to recognize the difference, and understand the how and why of your dog’s behavior, training becomes more effective, and even fun!
+Use everyday as a training opportunity.

-Good Dogma does not utilize or promote any negative physical interactions between human and dog.
+Good Dogma does not utilize or promote negative physical interactions between human and dog.
 We acknowledge that these interactions do not solve problems and, in fact, may ultimately create bigger ones.
 “Punishment”, especially at certain stages of canine development, has a good chance of producing trauma, leading to lifelong negative effects on the dog’s behavior.

 We provide private instruction, as well as workshops, seminars, agility and group classes that are relaxed, fun and limited in size so that we can provide every student with as much personalized attention as possible.